 Tourism only started in the Yasawa Island chain 15-20 years ago and has been on a much smaller scale, with only a few small resorts with a lot fo them having links to the local villages.

-We organised through our resort on Nacula Island to participate in a village visit during our stay, as you are not allowed to visit a village unless it is through a tour or if you are invited there.
+We organised through our resort, Blue Lagoon, on Nacula Island to participate in a village visit during our stay, as you are not allowed to visit a village unless it is through a tour or if you are invited there.
 You can’t just turn up and hope for the best.

 The Fijians may no longer eat people (cannibalism was practiced before the coming of Christianity in the mid nineteenth century) but they wouldn’t be impressed and I didn’t want to see an angry Fijian, although it is hard to imagine these smiley people ever being angry.